To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 Applicant must be active in research and still be in training as an undergraduate or pre-doctoral student, or a fellow who has completed training only within the last four years; or be a PhD/MD in the first four years after faculty appointment.

 - All applicants and applicant sponsors for Early Career Investigator Awards sponsored by a scientific council must be members of the AHA.
-If you need to become an AHA Professional Member, you should do so by May 30 for your member account to be processed in time for the application submission deadline.
-Learn more about becoming an AHA Professional Member.
+If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Membership.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Cardiovascular Surgery and Anesthesia is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).